 The following table presents results from the competency areas assessed in the test in the 2007 and 2008 academic years.
 It should be noted that students assessed in 2007 are from academic programs with higher entrance academic indexes.

 Exit Level Test

 During the second semester of the 2014-15 academic year, the OEAE administered a test to a sample of 800 students near the end of their undergraduate degrees.
 This was done in order to assess their effective Spanish communication skills in advanced courses as an exit measure and to obtain information to be used in establishing what areas tend to improve over the course of the degree.
-Table 5 presents the number of students who obtained 66.25% or more in each criterion assessed and in the overall test.
+The following table presents the number of students who obtained 5 points or more in each criterion assessed and in the overall test.

 - Effective Written Communication (English)

 As part of institutional efforts to assess writing skills in English, and in coordination with the College Board, an English Language Assessment Test (ELASH II‐English Language Assessment System for Hispanics II) was administered to a sample of 819 newly admitted students in the first semester of the academic year 2008‐09.
 The test was administered on August 7, 2008; the same day after the students finished the effective communication Spanish test.
 The following four tables represent the number of students by intervals in the scale.
 The ELASH II test evaluates the following skills: Listening Comprehension, Language Use and Indirect Writing, and Reading Comprehension and Idiomatic Phrases.
 The scores for each skill were categorized according to four levels: advanced (stage 4), high intermediate (stage 3), low intermediate (stage 2), and novice (stage 1).